 How to Avoid Getting Nauseous When You Exercise

 Despite your best intentions to push on with your workout, you’re forced to stop, sit down, and struggle just to take steady breaths.
-Within moments, your body feels totally zapped of energy, though you might still have enough to fight back a gag reflex if you’re lucky.
+Within moments, your body feels zapped of energy.
+What little strength you have left is used to fight back a gag reflex.

 Exercise-induced nausea is a common phenomenon, one that most people — fitness experts and novices alike — have experienced at some point.

-The cause of your exercise-induced nausea may not be obvious at first, but one thing’s for sure: throwing up when you’re trying to sweat it out is zero fun.
-Not only does it interrupt or else totally derail your workout, it also makes it difficult to feel motivated and excited to continue challenging your body.
+The cause of your exercise-induced nausea may not be evident at first, but one thing’s for sure: throwing up when you’re trying to work up a sweat is zero fun.
+Not only does it derail your workout, but it also makes it difficult to feel motivated and excited to continue challenging your body.

 The good news?
 That turbulent feeling in your stomach is avoidable if you take the proper precautions.

-Dunston says dehydration — when you haven’t consumed enough fluids to replenish the water you lost to sweating — is a major cause of exercise-induced nausea.
+Dunston says dehydration — when your body doesn’t have enough water to function optimally — is a significant cause of exercise-induced nausea.
 The other possibility?
-You guzzled too much H2O and your stomach is overly full.
+You guzzled too much H2O, and your stomach is overly full.